susansayre/eco280/content/en/materials/homework/hw2-regressions-w-code.md

 ### Step 3

 Choose File -> New file -> RMarkdown and set the title to `Regressions in R (HW 2)`.
 Make sure you are listed as the author and select HTML output.
 Save the resulting file as `regression.Rmd`.
-In the r setup chunk, add add lines loading the two packages we're going to use for this lab: `library(tidyverse)` and `library(broom)`.
+In the r setup chunk, add add lines loading the package we're going to use for this lab: `library(tidyverse)`.

 ### Step 4